-Because lots of well-known masters studied here, Nalendra Monastery is the representative building among Saga sect.
-Before 1959, some famous pious pilgrim such as Dampa Rinpoche, Zhenpen Nyingpo, Zimog Rinpoche, etc headed to Nalendra Monastery to practice here.
+Because lots of well-known masters studied here, Nalendra Monastery is the representative building among the Saga sect.
+Before 1959, some famous pious pilgrims such as Dampa Rinpoche, Zhenpen Nyingpo, Zimog Rinpoche, etc. headed to Nalendra Monastery to practice there.
 It is regarded as the lifetime practice center for the yogis.
-It is said that some inconceivable phenomenons such as rainbow will appear in the sky when a yogis pass into parinivana.
+It is said that some inconceivable phenomena such as rainbow will appear in the sky when a yogis pass into parinivana.

 Email response within 0.5~24 hours.